WASdev/websphere-liberty-operator/config/manifests/description.md

 ## Installing

-Install the IBM WebSphere Liberty Operator to the desired namespace and create an instance of the [WebSphereLibertyApplication custom resource](https://ibm.biz/wlo-crs).
+[Install](https://ibm.biz/wlo-install) the IBM WebSphere Liberty Operator to the desired namespace and deploy the [sample Liberty application](https://ibm.biz/wlo-deploy-sample-app) or [your custom Liberty applications](https://ibm.biz/wlo-deploy-custom-app).

 ## Configuration

 The WebSphere Liberty Operator provides various customization options to configure the application deployments.
-Please see the [custom resources](https://ibm.biz/wlo-crs) for details.
+Please see the [custom resources](https://ibm.biz/wlo-crs) and [configuration examples](https://ibm.biz/wlo-config-examples) for details.

 ## Limitations